 The Governor of the State of New York was Nelson Rockefeller, the Mayor of the City of New York was Robert Wagner Jr., and the Governor of New Jersey was Robert Meyner.
 The Pope was John XXIII.
+The current Pope, Benedict XVI, the Father Joseph Ratzinger, was teaching at the University of Bonn in his native Germany.
 The holder of the Nobel Peace Prize was Albert Lutuli, President of the African National Congress.

 There were 22 Amendments to the Constitution of the United States.
-There was no Civil Rights Act, Voting Rights Act, Medicare, Medicaid of Title IX.
+There had been Civil Rights Acts in 1957 and 1960, but not that of 1964, nor the Voting Rights Act, Medicare, Medicaid, the Fair Housing Act, the Environmental Protection Agency, Title IX or legalized abortion.
+Children in American public schools could still be forced to say a Christian, most likely Protestant, prayer.
 There were still living veterans of the Spanish-American War and the Boer War.

 The Soviet Union had just sent the 1st man into space a few days before Spurs last won the League.
 The United States followed soon thereafter, and President Kennedy then told a joint session of Congress that America "should commit itself, before this decade is out, to reaching the goal of putting a man on the Moon, and returning him safely to the Earth."